whataboutpets/minimal-mistakes/_posts/cats/2019-01-21-how-to-get-rid-of-cat-allergies.md

 Just make sure you use a shampoo formulated for cats…

 …and stop if your feline friend gets traumatized by the experience.

+Want to know more about how to bathe your cat?

+Check out this [veterinarian-approved advice](https://www.wikihow.com/Bathe-a-Cat){:target="_blank"}.

 ## 5. No Hugging and Kissing